tarwn/lessthandot-hugo/blogs/content/posts/2008-11-05-create-a-sorted-view-in-sql-server-2005-2008.md

 And bingo, it also works.

-Now, just because this works right now it doesn&#8217;t mean that it will work after you apply the next hotfix or service pack.
+Now, just because this works right now it doesn't mean that it will work after you apply the next hotfix or service pack.
 Why not doing this instead

 sql
 select * from vTestSort3
 order by id
 ```

-That will always work and you don&#8217;t have to deal with unexpected results down the road
+That will always work and you don't have to deal with unexpected results down the road

  [1]: http://support.microsoft.com/default.aspx?scid=kb;en-us;926292&sd=rss&spid=2855